mtconnect/cppagent/README.md

     *Default*: localhost 5000 associated with the default device

-    * Device The name of the device that corresponds to the name of the device in the Devices file.
+    * `Device` - The name of the device that corresponds to the name of the device in the Devices file.
 Each adapter can map to one device.
 Specifying a "*" will map to the default device.